 Several funders have pledged $200,000 towards the $400,000 needed to complete four land acquisitions and six transfers during the coming year.

 Your generous contribution today will help the Trust raise the remaining $200,000 needed to cover the cost of this land acquisition, with 25 percent of each gift used to support lands staff time and required due diligence to transfer each parcel.
-The deadline for securing this vital funding is Sept.
-1, 2021.

 With your support, 1,176 acres will soon be protected forever for the benefit of fish and wildlife, carbon storage, and our collective wellbeing.